Knoxville College: Establishment

+Medical department (1895–1900)

+There were no medical schools for African Americans prior to the American Civil War, which lasted to 1865.
+Knoxville College had an early medical department for black students, open from 1895 until 1900.
+The Knoxville College medical department was created through the donation of the "Colored Department" at the University of Tennessee; the "Colored Department" had been founded by the United Presbyterian Church in 1887 for the use of medical training.
+William Wallace Derrick had been an African American faculty member at Knoxville College and helped establish the short lived medical department.
+The Knoxville College Hospital was opened in 1907 at 1825 College Street.

+After the department closure, the city of Knoxville organized as a replacement black medical school in winter 1900, named the Knoxville Medical College; which was led by the city physician, Henry Morgan Green.

-Early 20th century growth
+Early 20th-century growth

 In 1901, Knoxville College finally received a charter from the State of Tennessee.
 Six years later, the school established the Eliza B. Wallace Hospital, which served a dual purpose of training nurses and tending to the health needs of the local black community.
 This proved invaluable during the city's Influenza outbreak of 1918.

 In 1913, John Henry Michael, the head of the school's mechanical department, designed the "Negro Building" for the National Conservation Exposition, which was held across town at Chilhowee Park.
 The building, which is no longer standing, was constructed with the help of Knoxville College students.

 During World War I, Knoxville College students helped raise money for liberty bonds and the Red Cross.
 In the aftermath of the Riot of 1919, one of the city's worst racial episodes, the school's administration (comprising black and white members) staunchly defended the city's African American community, and praised its students' restraint.
 In 1925, Knoxville College students staged a month-long boycott of classes to protest the school's strict behavioral code, culminating in an all-night negotiating session between student leaders and the school's dean, Herbert Telford.
 Telford agreed to relax some rules, and allowed the creation of a student council.

 In 1957, Knoxville College became one of the first group of predominantly black institutions admitted to full membership in the Southern Association of Colleges and Schools (SACS).
 Throughout the summer of 1960, Knoxville College students engaged in a series of sit-ins to protest segregation at lunch counters in downtown Knoxville, eventually convincing most downtown businesses to end the practice.
 The school's charter was amended in 1962 to allow the admission of white students.